Haven’t lodged a tax return in years?

 What is the Right Way to Lodge Late Tax Returns?

 Lodging late tax returns is not as complicated or confusing as it is commonly perceived.
 Here are the top tips from our experience that will help you lodge multiple tax returns.

 Step 1- Identify the number of years tax returns is overdue

 First and foremost, you need to determine how many years you haven’t lodged your tax returns.
 This could be a complicated process, but if you consult us, we can help you out.
 We are registered tax agents, that’s why we can access your tax records, which you might not be able to do.
 Within minutes, we can check your lodgment status and inform you about your outstanding returns since 2001.

 Step 2- Check if you qualify for lodging tax returns?

 Although you are required to lodge something with the ATO every year, however, it may not always be a tax return.
 You may need to submit non-lodgment advice instead of tax returns if you meet certain conditions.
 This commonly applies when your annual taxable income is lower than the ATO’s tax-free threshold.
 Your tax agent can quickly work out the years for which you don’t need to lodge tax returns and submit non-lodgment advice.

 Undoubtedly this is going to be a daunting step for you.
 If you haven’t hired a registered tax agent, contact us for a copy of your ATO pre-filling report.
 This is perhaps the fastest way to locate your missing amount of tax information.
 So no need to stress about lost payment summaries.

-This report includes information about your total income from employers, banks, government agencies, and other entities.
+This report includes information about your total income from employers.
+Bank interests, government agencies, and other entities are also on this report.
 This information will be matched to your tax lodge number and maintained by the ATO.
 The report will include information about the following.

 - Employers’ PAYG Payment Summaries (group certificates)